Do you catch a cold around the same time every year?

 Participants who drank six cups of green tea daily had up to a 15-fold increase in infection-fighting interferon-gamma production in one week.
 Conversely, coffee drinking had no effect.
 Why is green tea effective against infections?

 Cancer cells and pathogens share (18) a similar molecular pattern with “edible plant products, such as tea, apples, mushrooms, and wine.”
-Eating plant foods helps your immune cells stay alert and support your gamma delta T cells “that can provide natural resistance to microbial infections, and perhaps tumors.”
+Eating plant foods helps your immune cells stay alert and supports your gamma delta T cells, “that can provide natural resistance to microbial infections and perhaps tumors.”

 Gargling Green Tea